riencoertjens/qwik-i18n/README.md

 # $localize issue with Qwik

-$localize is not translating properly when used in a ternary that depends on a value from a store or when using a store value in it's template literal.
+$localize string is not translated properly on first rerender when used in in conjuction with a value coming from a store to force the component to update on store change we've had to add a `key` attribute and this will also result in translated strings

 run
 ```bash